Sucrose (oral) for procedural pain management in infants

 Administration

-All Nursing, Medical, Allied Health Staff, Technicians and Pathologists may give oral sucrose.
-If the infant is an inpatient discuss with the bedside nurse if the procedure is necessary, if oral sucrose is appropriate and who will observe and support the infant.
-Consultation in areas such as NICU and PICU is essential due to the population of premature and critically ill infants.
+All Nursing, Medical, approved Allied Health Staff, Technicians and Pathologists may administer oral sucrose.
+If the infant is an inpatient and the procedure is necessary, discuss with the bedside nurse if oral sucrose is appropriate and who will be available to observe and support the infant throughout the procedure.
+Consultation with nursing and/or medical staff in areas such as NICU and PICU is essential due to the population of premature and critically ill infants.

-• Check for contraindications or risk requiring medical consult
+• Check for contraindications or risk requiring medical consultation.

-• Give 1/4 or less (of the total amount) of oral sucrose 2 minutes prior to the start of the procedure
+• Give quarter or less (of the total amount) of oral sucrose around 2 minutes prior to the start of the procedure.

-• Analgesic effect may last 5-8 minutes from first administration, observe and dose to effect
+• Analgesic effect may last 5-8 minutes from first administration, observe infant and dose to effect.

 Be sweet to babies video